angular/angular/aio/content/tutorial/first-app/first-app-lesson-04.md

     <code-example header="src/app/home/home.component.ts" path="first-app-lesson-04/src/app/home/home.component.ts"></code-example>

     By adding the `housingLocation` property of type `HousingLocation` to the `HomeComponent` class, we're able to confirm that the data matches the description of the interface.
-If the data didn't satisfy the description of the if the IDE has enough information to give us helpful errors.
+If the data didn't satisfy the description of the interface, the IDE has enough information to give us helpful errors.

 1. Save your changes and confirm the app does not have any errors.
 Open the browser and confirm that your application still displays the message "housing-location works!"